thoughtbot/terrapin/README.md

 passing user-generated data to that argument and will be using it as a template for your command line's structure.

-## POSIX Spawn

-You can potentially increase performance by installing [the posix-spawn gem](https://rubygems.org/gems/posix-spawn).
-This gem can keep your application's heap from being copied when forking command line processes.
-For applications with large heaps the gain can be significant.
-To include `posix-spawn`, simply add it to your `Gemfile` or, if you don't use bundler, install the gem.

 ## Runners

 Terrapin will attempt to choose from among 3 different ways of running commands.
 The simplest is using backticks, and is the default in 1.8.
 In Ruby 1.9, it will attempt to use `Process.spawn`.
-And, as mentioned above, if the `posix-spawn` gem is installed, it will attempt to use that.
-If for some reason one of the `.spawn` runners don't work for you, you can override them manually by setting a new runner, like so:
+If for some reason
+one of the `.spawn` runners don't work for you, you can override them manually by setting a new runner, like so: